Buddhist Pilgrimage Tour Overview

 Incredible sightseeing from Buddhist Pilgrimage

 The Buddhist Pilgrimage Tour of Nepal combines two most valuable resources of this beautiful land: spiritual landmarks and natural beauty.
 The birthplace of Siddhartha Gautama greets one with a landscaped garden area with lush gardens, peaceful ponds, and the sacred Ashoka Pillar.
 A temple that carries the statue of Buddha’s early life, along with the stupas constructed by different Buddhist countries combined, sets up an atmosphere tranquil and really inspiring.
-While the Swoyambhunath Stupa gives a great panorama of the valley, Bouddhanath Stupa is surrounded by prayer flags and monasteries and affords a closer-to-the-heart spiritual experience on the flank of the surrounding hills.
+While the Swoyambhunath Stupa gives a great panorama of the valley, the Bouddhanath Stupa is surrounded by prayer flags and monasteries and affords a closer-to-the-heart spiritual experience on the flank of the surrounding hills.

 Next on the tour are visits to Pokhara, with the World Peace Stupa offering great views of Fewa Lake and the Annapurna Range, thus presenting a very peaceful and scenic environment; Namobuddha is another highlight in the hills, with its serene surroundings, offering breathtaking views of the valleys and mountains below.
 These incredible sights, enriched by both cultural significance and natural beauty, make the Buddhist Pilgrimage Tour truly unforgettable.